 We are international researchers and innovators in this field and, as such, have made significant contributions to virtually every area of the field, including:

 - Kidney cancer

-- Lower urinary tract function
+- Lower urinary tract function and dysfunction

 - Male infertility

 - Prostate cancer

 - Stone disease

 - Urinary tract reconstruction